TeleAI-mcp/modern-quiz-platform-gare/README.md

-# modern-quiz-platform-gare
+# Modern Quiz Platform Gare

-A quiz and trivia platform for modern development workflows
+A quiz and trivia platform for modern development workflows.